Experience-Monks/math-as-code/README.md

 ## equals symbols

 There are a number of symbols resembling the equals sign `=`.
-Here is a few common ones and an example of their use:
+Here are three common examples:

 - `=` is for equality (values are the same)
 - `≠` is for inequality (value are not the same)